JRomIV/cyclistic-case-study/README.md

 ### 4. Which bike types are most frequently used by casual riders, and how does this compare to those of subscribing members? #################################################
 **Key Findings**
 - Both casual riders and subscribers show similar rankings in bike type usage, with the primary difference being the proportion of electric vs. classic bike usage.
 Bar Chart By Bike Type
-- Docked bikes are the least used by both groups, reflecting limited availability or less convenience.
+- Docked bikes are the least used by both groups, showing limited availability or less convenience.

 #### Bar Chart By Bike Type
 The bar chart below displays the total rides for each bike type, categorized by rider type: